Landlord Reference Letter Template

 It can also be extremely helpful for landlords that are screening applicants.

-When you write your short Landlord Reference Letter, ensure you explain what made the tenancy positive or negative
+When you write your short Landlord Reference Letter, make sure you explain what made the tenancy positive or negative.

-How to Get a Landlord Reference Letter Template?
+How Can I Get a Landlord Reference Letter Template?

 Can a Landlord Refuse to Give a Reference?